 Mix your basic ingredients in a bowl: Oats, honey, peanut butter, vanilla, and chia seeds.

+If you are going to use different add-ins, separate the mixture into different bowls.
 Refrigerate for about 20 minutes.
 Flatten on parchment paper and then cut into ‘bites’.
-Or if you want to skip this step, you can just roll mixture into balls.
+Or if you want to skip this step, you can just roll the mixture into balls.

 You can refrigerate these and they will stay good for at least a week.
 If you are wanting to use them for hiking, running, biking, or other endurance activities – I would put a few in a small portable container in the fridge for a quick grab-n-go.

 Chia seeds have gotten quite the hype the last few years.
 In the running and endurance athletics community they have definitely become a hot commodity since their introduction in the book ‘Born to Run’ by Christopher McDougall.
 In the book, the super-athletic Tarahumara Indians in Mexico consumed chia seeds while on their desert runs and were provided with surges of energy during and after.
 So are chia seeds really the next promised super food?
 I’ve been curious to know exactly why they are claimed to be so good for us and so I did a lot of reading about them and this is what I found out.

 - Chia seeds come from the desert plant Salvia hispanica, a member of the mint family.